TimothyGu/timothygu.github.io/_posts/2015-10-16-junior-year.md

 English Language) is much harder than last year's, and places more emphasis on writing.
 IB History (equivalent to AP US History) has driven me to sleep at 4am on one occasion.
-IB Philosophy will be my second-ever non-A on my high school transcript at the end of this quarter (today).
+IB Philosophy will be my second-ever non-A on my high school report card at the end of this quarter (today).

-Sounds tough, doesn't it.
+Sounds tough, doesn't it…

 But never for a second did I regret making the choice of taking IB a few months ago.